Range Map

 - Short-field access for a light jet.
 A 3,160 ft takeoff field length and 2,230 ft landing distance open thousands of regional runways that bracket-competitive jets reach only with a payload penalty.

 - The value entry to the 560 family.
-As the oldest and most affordable Model 560, the V offers the cabin volume and ceiling of the line at the lowest acquisition cost, a sensible starting point for a first jet.
+As the oldest variant of the line, the V offers the cabin volume and 45,000 ft ceiling of the family with the simplest systems, a sensible starting point for a first jet in this bracket.

 - Cabin-class comfort.
-The Citation V cabin was the longest in the light-jet class at launch, seating seven to eight in a typical executive layout (certificated for up to 11 passengers) with a stand-alone lavatory.
+The Citation V cabin seats seven to eight in a typical executive layout (certificated for up to 11 passengers) with a stand-alone lavatory.

 Trade-offs